SyneRBI/SIRF-SuperBuild/README.md

 ### Compiling against your own packages<a name="Compiling-packages"></a>

 SIRF depends on many packages.
-By default, these packages are installed by the Superbuild.
+By default, these packages are installed by the SuperBuild.
 However, the user can decide to compile SIRF against their own versions of certain packages.
 This can be done via the `USE_SYSTEM_*` options in `CMake`.
 For example, if you wish to compile SIRF against a version of Boost that is already on your machine, you could set `USE_SYSTEM_BOOST` to `ON`.

 This `USE_SYSTEM_*` function can be used for as many or as few packages as desired.
 Advantages to building against your own version of certain packages are decreased compilation times and the potential to use newer versions of these packages.

-However, we have only tested SIRF with the versions of the required dependencies that are built by default in the Superbuild.
+However, we have only tested SIRF with the versions of the required dependencies that are built by default in the SuperBuild.
 If you decide to compile SIRF using system versions of the dependencies, you run a greater risk of something going wrong.

 For this reason, we advise new SIRF users to compile with all the `USE_SYSTEM_*` options disabled.
 If you decide to use system versions of certain packages, we would be interested to hear about it any compatibility issues that you may run into.